trocafone/laika/README.md

 Configuration:

- - profile: Name of profile to use (reports, no to confuse with aws profiles).
+ - profile: Name of profile to use (laika profile, no to confuse with aws profiles).
 Credentials file of the specified profile must contain data to be passed to [Session](http://boto3.readthedocs.io/en/latest/reference/core/session.html#boto3.session.Session) constructor.
-Example of a minimal aws credentials file for reports:
+Example of a minimal aws credentials file for laika:

   ```json
   {